devinci-it/Ensuring-File-Integrity-Research-Paper/sections/4-verification-techniques.md

 By addressing these challenges and vulnerabilities, cybersecurity analysts can enhance the reliability and effectiveness of their hash verification processes.
-Implementing appropriate safeguards

-, such as secure data handling, collision detection mechanisms, algorithm compatibility assessments, and performance optimization techniques, will contribute to maintaining the integrity and security of digital assets.
+Implementing appropriate safeguards, such as secure data handling, collision detection mechanisms, algorithm compatibility assessments, and performance optimization techniques, will contribute to maintaining the integrity and security of digital assets.